fedor-rusak/isometric_fighting/DesignDoc.md

 We have a separate storage with coordinates of tiles we consider pits.
 And you as a player can't step in them.
 This is a beginning of a collision detection system.

+Want to work with models and renders?
+Blender >=2.8 and you Drawing editor of choice is enough.

 # Things to try

 Do some perspective rendering and image movement.
 Done!